100 Notable alumni of

 -

-Agnes Bernice Martin RCA was an American abstract painter known for her minimalist style and abstract expressionism.
-Born in Canada, she moved to the United States in 1931, where she pursued higher education and became a U.S. citizen in 1950.
+Agnes Bernice Martin RCA was a Canadian-American abstract painter known for her minimalist style and abstract expressionism.
+Born in Saskatchewan, she moved to the United States in 1931, where she pursued higher education and became a U.S. citizen in 1950.
 Martin's artistic journey began in New York City, where she immersed herself in modern art and developed a deep interest in abstraction.
 Despite often being labeled a minimalist, she identified more with abstract expressionism.
 Her work has been defined as an "essay in discretion, inwardness and silence."

 -